Tangerine-Community/tangy-form/README.md

 - [Web Components in React](https://reactjs.org/docs/web-components.html)
 - [Using Web Components in Angular](https://www.c-sharpcorner.com/article/creating-reusable-web-component-and-using-it-with-angular/)

+Note that if you are using this element inside of another Polymer Element, you'll need to add the `preserve-content` attribute to your `tangy-form-item`'s template tags because of this [this issue](https://github.com/Polymer/polymer/issues/2335).

 ## Run the demo
 Requires node.js and npm installed.
 ```